SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/05-log-requests-in-bigquery/README.md

 </details>

 ### Design > Integrations

-👉 Similar to previous exercises, let's start by making a copy of the integration flow we created in the previous exercises and add the `- Exercise 05` suffix to the name and open it.
+👉 Let's start by making a copy of the integration flow we created in the previous exercises.
+Click the Actions button and select Copy and add the `- Exercise 05` suffix to the name and open it.

+> [!TIP]
-> As stated in the previous exercise, you might want to add a suffix to the address in the `HTTP Sender` adapter, e.g. `-ex5`, so that the address `/request-employee-dependants-ex5`  doesn't clash with the one configured for our previous integration flows.
+> You might want to add a suffix to the address in the `HTTP Sender` adapter, e.g. `-ex5`, so that the address `/request-employee-dependants-ex5`  doesn't clash with the one configured for our previous integration flows.

 Given that the imported integration flow handles the communication with BigQuery, there is very little that we need to do in our main integration flow to "log requests".

-👉 After the `Get Employee Country`, add a new content modifier, that we will use to set the payload that we want the `Send BP Dependants Request Log to BigQuery` integration flow to process asynchronously.
+👉 After the `Get Employee Country`/`GET BusinessPartner`, depending if you've completed the optional exercises or not, add a new content modifier, that we will use to set the payload that we want the `Send BP Dependants Request Log to BigQuery` integration flow to process asynchronously.
 The payload will then be stored in the `BP-Dependants-Request-Log` data store by using the `Data Store Operation Write` flow step.

 - `Prepare request log payload` content modifier: Go to the Message Body tab and set the *Type* to `Expression` and *Body* below.